ServiceStack/ServiceStack.Examples/src/Docs/markdown/markdown-razor.md

 		</body>
 	</html>

-By default we use convention to associate the appropriate website template with the selected view page where it uses the nearest **default.shtml** static template it finds, looking first in the current directory than up parent directories.
+By default we use convention to select the appropriate website template for the selected view where it uses the nearest **default.shtml** static template it finds, looking first in the current directory than up parent directories.

 Your View page names must be unique but can live anywhere in your **/View** directory so you are free to structure your website templates and view pages accordingly.
-If for whatever you need more granularity in selecting website templates than we provide similar options to MVC for selecting a custom template:
+If for whatever reason you need more granularity in selecting website templates than we provide similar options to MVC for selecting a custom template:

 #### Select Custom Template with MVC Razor
 ![MVC Razor Custom Layout Page](http://weblogs.asp.net/blogs/scottgu/image_thumb_3B228F67.png)